+Fly-tipping

-Fly-tipping 24,797 fly-tipping incidents were recorded in 2016/17; this is an increase from the 18,560 recorded in 2014/15.
+In Croydon, there were 19,198 fly-tipping incidents reported in 2017/2018; this is a reduction on the 24,797 reported in the previous year 2016/2017.
 This may be due in part to the campaign to encourage the public to report fly-tipping.

-These latest figures place Croydon in the top 3 out of all London boroughs as can be seen from Figure 16.
-Figure 12 - Number of fly-tipping incidents 2016/2017
+The latest figures place Croydon in second place out of all London boroughs in terms of the highest number of reported fly-tipping incidents.

+Figure 12 - Number of fly-tipping incidents reported 2017/2018